 Some candidates are sponsored by their own governments, universities or employers while others apply for fellowships offered through the United Nations and its specialised agencies such as UNICEF, WHO, WB, UNDP or through other international programmes, such as those of OECD, EU or OAS.
 For more information on these and other possibilities, go to the KIT scholarship webpage.

-The OKP application will have to be done via the online application system of Nuffic (DELTA).
-OKP application period for academic year 2021-2022:
+The OKP application will have to be done via an online application system.
+Applicants who have received academic admission will receive the link to apply for the scholarship automatically when the application period opens: OKP application period for academic year 2022-2023:

 See the detailed instructions on OKP information.

 The Netherlands Government does not grant a fellowship unless it is assured that the candidate’s government and employer agree to his or her participation and that the candidate will be admitted to the course.
 For this reason, it is essential to first gain admission to the MPH before applying for a scholarship.

 Talented health professionals from the list of OKP countries are especially encouraged to apply.

 KIT will secure accommodation for participants with an OKP fellowship and assist others in their search for housing if the request is received before 1 May.
 After this date we cannot guarantee accommodation.
 Note that when accommodation is arranged by KIT it is for the duration of the course.
 A shorter lease period is not allowed.
 There is a severe shortage of student accommodation in Amsterdam and participants are advised to contact KIT for information.